andmos/bats-examples/README.md

 We get some green tests.

 Cool.
 Now for the functionality.
-We want to extract the author(s) from the markdown notes file:
+We want to extract the author from the markdown notes file:

 ```md
 ### Metadata